xqozbd/Bit-OS/README.md

 - If you want PCNet to show up, set the VM NIC to **PCnet-FAST III (Am79C973)**.
 - Attach `BitOS.iso` as the VM's optical drive and boot it.

+## Run (VMware Workstation)
+- Use a 64-bit VM.
+- Attach `BitOS.iso` as the CD/DVD drive and set it to connect at power on.
+- If you want PCNet to show up, set the VM NIC to **PCnet-PCI II (Am79C970A)** or **PCnet-FAST III (Am79C973)**.
+- If you see "Could not determine boot drive", double-check the ISO is attached as CD/DVD (SATA is fine).

 ## Project Structure
 - `src/arch/x86_64` - CPU, IDT, paging, timer, SMP, APIC/PIT.
 - `src/boot` - boot requests and boot screen.